masciugo/genealogy/README.md

 ## Description

 Genealogy is a ruby gem library which extend ActiveRecord::Base class with familiar relationships capabilities in order to build and query genealogies.
 If records of your model need to be linked and act as they were individuals of a big family just add two parents column to its table (i.e.: *father_id* and *mother_id*) and make your model to *:has_parents*.
 This macro will provide your model with the two fundamental self-join associations, *father* and *mother*, whose everything depend on.
-Genealogy takes inspiration from the simple [linkage file format](http://www.helsinki.fi/~tsjuntun/autogscan/pedigreefile.html) which represent genealogies in terms of set of trios: *individual-id*, *father-id*, *mother-id*.
+Genealogy takes inspiration from the simple [linkage file format](http://www.helsinki.fi/~tsjuntun/autogscan/pedigreefile.html) which represent genealogies in terms of set of trios: *individual_id*, *father_id*, *mother_id*.
 Basically the only **primitive** familiar relationships are associations father and mother, all others like grandparents, siblings or offspring are **derived**.
 This means that all methods in charge of update the genealogy (adding/removing relatives) will end up to use the fundamental method `add/remove_parent` to the right records

 ## Installation

 To apply Genealogy in its simplest form to any ActiveRecord model, follow these simple steps:

 1. Install
-    1. Add to Gemfile: gem ‘genealogy’
+    1. Add to Gemfile: gem ‘genealogy’ or, if you want to be always on the edge, gem 'genealogy', :git => "https://github.com/masciugo/genealogy.git"
     2. Install required gems: bundle install

 2. Add the foreign key parents columns to your table
-    1. Create migration: `rails g migration add_parents_to_[table] father_id:integer mother_id:integer`.
+    1. Create migration: `rails g migration add_parents_to_<table> father_id:integer mother_id:integer [spouse_id:integer]`.
 A **sex column is also required**, add it if not exists.
+Read [here](https://github.com/masciugo/genealogy#spouse-option) for spouse column explanation.
     2. Add index separately and in combination to parents columns
     3. Migrate your database: `rake db:migrate`